-As the proliferation of new memory card types continues, there are several good deals to be had on SDXC Extreme Pro UHS-I type cards, especially via UK retailer PicStop [affiliate link].
-These cards are fine for most stills and lower bit rate video.
+As the proliferation of new memory card types continues, there are several good deals to be had on SDXC SanDisk Extreme Pro UHS-I type cards, especially via UK retailer PicStop [affiliate link].
+These cards are fine for most stills and lower-bit-rate video.

-I no longer consider anything under 64GB and UHS-II are preferred (especially with video and when high burst rates are required).
-That said, for UHS-I cards 170MB/s read, 90MB/S write speed (V30) you can’t beat such a low price £14.99 for 64GB cards or £27.99 for 128GB, which are useful for stills and all but the highest bit rate 4K video (please do your due diligence here, and check your manual first, though).
+I no longer consider anything under 64GB and UHS-II is preferred (especially with video and when high burst rates are required – look for V90 rather than V60 minimum sustained write speeds).
+That said, for UHS-I cards with 170MB/s read, and 90MB/s write speed (V30 min sustained write speed of 30MB/s) you can’t beat such a low price £14.99 for 64GB cards or £27.99 for 128GB for SanDisk Extreme Pro.
+These are fine for stills and all but the highest bit rate 4K video (please do your due diligence here, and check your manual first, though).

-Manufacturers’ online stores aren’t usually the cheapest either – for fear of alienating retailers – but in the case of the faster UHS-II type cards the SanDisk Extreme Pro UHS-II (300/260 MB/s, read/write speed) cards can be found very competitive prices.
+Manufacturers’ online stores aren’t usually the cheapest either – for fear of alienating retailers – but in the case of the faster UHS-II type cards the SanDisk Extreme Pro UHS-II (300/260 MB/s, read/write speed and V90 or min 90 MB/S ) cards can be found at very competitive prices.
 The 128 GB cards which are usually spread around the £195 – £259 mark, are available currently at £188.99 with free shipping over £25 via the official SanDisk online store [affiliate link].
-If you’re a student or over 55 years of age there’s 15% discount as well, though you will have to verify your eligibility.
+If you’re a student or over 55 years of age there’s a 15% discount as well, though you will have to verify your eligibility.

 Please consider supporting this site by buying through our links, thank you.